StudentCV/TableSoccerCV/README.md

   - ball prediction for a faster ball detection
   - Web-based user interface with a responsive design to be usable on any device with Bluetooth or wifi

-TableSoccerOpenCV is hopefully just the beginning of some great *Open Source* table soccer video analysis projects.
+TableSoccerCV is hopefully just the beginning of some great *Open Source* table soccer video analysis projects.
 I hope you find my code useful!
 Cheers,
-Aerotw
+StudentCV

 ### Version
 0.1 - PreRelease